 What muscles are being used during Squats?

-Squats are well known as an exercise to firm the gluteal muscles.
-With good reason!
-There is hardly any other exercise your glutes have so hard to work.
-The main force is coming from the buttock muscles.
-Depending on the version of the exercise you choose, the front or back side of the thigh is being strained more.
-Specifically, you are using the quadriceps located on the front of the thigh, the rear leg curl, and the associated hip muscles, all three gluteal muscles and the two calf muscles.
-But did you know that squats are also beneficial to your core muscles, i.e. the belly and lower back?
-Extensor muscles as well as lateral and straight abdominal muscles stabilize the movement and are being worked with each squat.
+Squats are well known as an effective exercise to firm the gluteal muscles.
+And with good reason!
+Few exercises challenge your glutes to such an extent.
+This is because the main force is generated from the muscles in the glutes.
+Specifically, you are using the quadriceps located on the front of the thigh, the hamstrings and the associated hip muscles, all three gluteal muscles and the two calf muscles.
+But did you know that Squats are also beneficial to your core muscles, including both your abdominals and lower back?
+Extensor muscles as well as lateral and straight abdominal muscles stabilize the movement and are challenged with each Squat.
 This is especially important when you consider that coordination, stability and power transfer to the entire musculature from the middle of the body.

 Are Squats harmful to your knees?

-There is a widespread rumor that squats are bad for your knee joints.
-There are countless studies that refute these claims and many that support this thesis.
-The argument is often made that the knee, by its very structure, is not suited for the typical movement of the joint.
+There is a widespread rumor that Squats are bad for your knee joints.
+The argument is often made that the knee is not suited for the typical movement of the joint.
 At Freeletics, we take a very clear stand on this: in our daily lives we constantly and frequently strain the knee joint, be it only lightly or tentatively, laterally offset, with straight or bent torso.
 Squatting without weight is part of the basic movements of human motor activity.
 Joints need to be exercised to become stronger and thus being protected from injury.
 Only in this way will they produce more joint fluid and optimize their circulation.
 And let’s not forget that the most important factor for the stability of a joint is the surrounding musculature.
 Pay attention to the amount of squatting or knee strain you apply on a daily basis just in your basic movement and resting.

 Squats - technique is decisive!